caspii/trixi.co/README.md

+# Trixi.co
-Trixi is a project management webapp.
-It runs on Google App Engine
+Trixi is a task management webapp implemented using Python/Flask.
+It runs on Google App Engine.

+[Click here](https://trixi.co/) to see it in production.

+## Contributing
+This project is licensed under the MIT license, so you can do whatever you like with it, more or less.

+Feel free to create pull-requests for improvements or new features.

+**Please note:** I'll only deploy your code to production if I like what you've done and it's in the spirit of simplicity.
+If you're unsure, ask me first!

 ## Installing and setup on Ubuntu
 1. Follow [these instructions](https://cloud.google.com/sdk/docs/#deb)